 Will I be expected to keep up with the class?

 Beginners often find it daunting to join a class where everyone appears to know what to do apart from them.

 It can take three or four sessions before the class format and basic routines become familiar to a newcomer.

 Students should not be put off by this introductory period.
 Every other member of the class has, of course, been through a similar process themselves when they started.

 E.S.A. students are entitled to take grading examinations, which take place, on average, every three months.

 These gradings are conducted by senior examiners and there is a grading syllabus for juniors and seniors.

 Coloured belts are used to denote grades.
 There are 9 grades, known as Kyu, below black belt, with 9th Kyu, orange belt, being the lowest grade.

 How long will it take to achieve a Black Belt?

-Once these have been mastered it is possible to achieve 1st Dan (Black Belt) standard in 3 to 4 years, with regular and correct training.
+Once these have been mastered, it is possible to achieve 1st Dan (Black Belt) standard, with regular and correct training, within 3 to 4 years.